sergiu-burlacu/sergiu-burlacu/content/publication/sin-taxes/index.md

 ---
-title: "Blinded by worries: sin taxes and demand for temptation under financial worries (Forthcoming, Theory and Decision)"
+title: "Blinded by worries: sin taxes and demand for temptation under financial worries (Theory and Decision)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here